-- Read the question carefully and make sure you answer everything that is requested
+- Read the question carefully and make sure you answer everything that is requested.

 - When answering questions, respond directly to the question or directive focusing on keywords and ideas.

-- Write concise answers presenting key facts in short sentences according to the test instructions
+- Write concise answers presenting key facts in short sentences according to the test instructions.

 Fill-in-the-blank items, also known as completion questions, provide students with a partial sentence or question and then require them to write the word (or words) in the blank that best completes the statement or question.
-Fill-in-the-blank and short-answer questions test your ability to recollect facts and trivia you have learned.
+Fill-in-the-blank and short-answer questions test your ability to recollect facts you have learned.